synnaxlabs/synnax/.github/PULL_REQUEST_TEMPLATE/rc.md

 #### Configuration

+I successfully:
+- [ ] Updated the license on TC before continuing QA

 I can successfully:
 - [ ] Enable and disable OPC UA integration when starting the server.
 - [ ] Connect to an OPC UA server running unencrypted.